-□ If there is potential for the main access routes to be cut off by a wildfire, alternative emergency evacuation routes (two-way access) should be identified and developed including: □ Identify potential helicopter landing. □ Identify adjacent waterways that can be accessed by boat, if applicable.
-Before bringing an asset back online following an emergency shut down, it is important to complete all required hazard assessments and follow site-specific re-start procedures.
-7.5 Extreme Weather / Natural Hazards This section includes guidelines and response information for the types of natural hazards deemed higher risk to Pembina based on our areas of operations.
-In the event of extreme weather or natural hazards, responders should follow Pembina's Initial On-Site Actions : 1.
-Evacuate - Stop, Think.
-Protect Yourself 2.
-Provide Medical Aid 3.
-Raise the Alarm 4.
-Assess the Situation 5.
-Secure the Scene 6.
-Control the Situation 7.5.1 Flood In the event of a flood, responders should follow Pembina's: Initial On-Site Actions Ensure personal safety.
+If there is potential for the main access routes to be cut off by a wildfire, alternative emergency evacuation routes (two-way access) should be identified and developed including: Identify potential helicopter landing.
+Identify adjacent waterways that can be accessed by boat, if applicable. fore bringing an asset back online following an emergency shut down, it is important to complete all quired hazard assessments and follow site-specific re-start procedures.
+7. 5 Extreme Weather / Natural Hazards hig haz 1.
+2. 3.
+4. s section includes guidelines and response information for the types of natural hazards deemed ther risk to Pembina based on our areas of operations.
+In the event of extreme weather or natural eards, responders should follow Pembina's Initial On-Site Actions : Evacuate - Stop, Think.
+Protect Yourself Provide Medical Aid Raise the Alarm Assess the Situation Secure the Scene Control the Situation 7.5 5.1 Flood the event of a flood, responders should follow Pembina's: Initial On-Site Actions Ensure personal safety.
 Don appropriate personal protection equipment and reassess requirement as the incident progresses.
 Complete a visual hazard assessment; assess for further hazards.
 Act to shut down, isolate and de-pressure equipment, as required.
 Do not attempt to shut off electricity if water is already present.
 The combination of water and live electrical current can be lethal.
 Evacuate area as directed.
-7.5.2 Severe Storms Severe weather can happen anywhere, at any time.
-Severe weather can include hazardous conditions produced by thunderstorms, including damaging winds, tornadoes, large hail, flooding and flash flooding, and winter storms associated with freezing rain, sleet, snow and strong winds.
+7.5 5.2 Severe Storms pro flo vere weather can happen anywhere, at any time.
+Severe weather can include hazardous conditions oduced by thunderstorms, including damaging winds, tornadoes, large hail, flooding and flash oding, and winter storms associated with freezing rain, sleet, snow and strong winds.
 Initial On-Site Actions Assess potential hazards and take actions to reduce the danger of equipment falling and causing other damage during a storm.
 Secure everything that might be blown around or torn loose.
 Flying objects can injure people and damage property.
 If you are in a vehicle, stop the vehicle away from trees or power lines that might fall on you.
 Report where you are and stay there.